sammyoos/SPOT2/README.md

 ### Skyr\*m Potion Optimizing Tool (version 2)

-New pure javascript version of the Skyrim Potion Optimizer Tool (SPOT)
+New javascript version of the Skyrim Potion Optimizer Tool (SPOT).
+This was originally written to make it easier for friends and family to build potions in Skyrim.
+It turned out to be an interesting problem to solve and the logistics of keeping the program relatively responsive when dealing with such large quantities of data was challenging.

 # Implementation Details